microsoft/entra-verifiedid-wallet-library-ios/README.md

 case .success(let request):
     /// A request created from the method above could be an issuance or a presentation request.
-    /// In this example, it is a presentation request, so we can cast it to a VerifiedIdPresentationRequest. let presentationRequest = rquest as?
+    /// In this example, it is a presentation request, so we can cast it to a VerifiedIdPresentationRequest. let presentationRequest = request as?
 VerifiedIdPresentationRequest case .failure(let error):
     /// If an error occurs, its value can be accessed here. print(error)